nschonni/cordova-docs/articles/develop-apps/manage-plugins.md

-## <a id="Adding"></a>Add a plugin
+## <a id="Adding"></a>Add or remove a plugin

 You can add a core Cordova plugin, or a custom plugin, by using Visual Studio.
 You can also reference additional plugins from the Cordova registry by editing config.xml.

 When you build your solution, the plugin is installed from the Cordova registry.

-### To add a plugin in the Visual Studio configuration designer
+### To add or remove a plugin in the Visual Studio configuration designer

 1. In **Solution Explorer**, open the shortcut menu for the config.xml file, and then choose **Open** or **View Designer**.

 2. In the configuration designer, choose the **Plugins** tab.
 3. Select the type of plugin that you want to enable in your app (either Core or Custom).
 (See the [List of available plugins](#List).)

    * To add a core plugin, select the plugin and choose the **Add** button.